-A new level starts on announcement after the clock reaches zero.
+A new level starts on announcement by the floor or audio signal by the clocking system.
 The new level applies to the next hand.
 Hands begin on the first riffle, push of the shuffler button, or on the dealer push.
-If a hand starts at the prior level by mistake, the hand will continue at the prior level after SA occurs (Rule 36).
+If a hand starts at the prior level by mistake, the hand will continue at the prior level after substantial action occurs (Rule 36).
+If a new level starts during the dealer push, the incoming dealer will deal one hand at the prior level.